minego/nvim-xenon/README.md

 ## Introduction

-`nvim-highlite` is a colorscheme template repository for Neovim 0.5+.
+`nvim-xenon` is a colorscheme template repository for Neovim 0.5+.

 This template's _defaults_ focus on: